0xsequence/sequence.js/README.md

 ### How to do a release

 1. Run `yarn` to make sure everything is up to date
 2. Code.. do your magic
 3. Run `yarn changeset` to generate a new .changeset/ entry explaining the code changes
+4. Version bump all packages regardless of them having changes or not
-4. Commit and submit your changes as a PR for review
+5. Commit and submit your changes as a PR for review
-5. Once merged and you're ready to make a release, continue to the next step.
+6. Once merged and you're ready to make a release, continue to the next step.
 If you're not ready to make a release, then go back to step 2.

-6. Run `yarn build && yarn test` to double check all tests pass
+7. Run `yarn build && yarn test` to double check all tests pass
-7. Run `yarn version-packages` to bump versions of the packages
+8. Run `yarn version-packages` to bump versions of the packages
-8. Commit files after versioning.
+9. Commit files after versioning.
 This is the commit that will be published and tagged: `git push --no-verify`
-9. Run `yarn release`.
+10. Run `yarn release`.
 If the 2FA code timesout while publishing, run the command again with a new code, only the packages that were not published will be published.

-10. Finally, push your git tags, via: `git push --tags --no-verify`
+11. Finally, push your git tags, via: `git push --tags --no-verify`

 ## How to do a snapshot release